tibru/tibru/README.md

 Notice how it evaluates in reverse order.
 This increases performance as the list of arguments is evaluated from head to tail but the results are built up tail to head.
 Also since **\*** delegates to **@** it is not recursive, again, for performance reasons.

-This leaves one operator which is recursive to explain but fortunately its tail recursive.
+This leaves the one recursive operator to explain but fortunately its tail recursive.
 The ***execute*** operator **!** takes a statement and an environment.
-It then **executes** the statement in that environment resulting in a new environment and a continuation.
+It then *executes* the statement in that environment resulting in a new environment and a continuation.
-Continuations are built into KCon which necessarily uses CPS (continuation passing style).
+Continuations are built into KCon which necessarily uses [CPS](http://en.wikipedia.org/wiki/Continuation-passing_style) (continuation passing style).

-The simplest form in the **EXIT** statement:
+The simplest form is the **EXIT** statement:

+	>>> EXIT
+	0
 	>>> ![EXIT 21]
 	21

-Then we have the conditional form that selects 1 of two continuations based on whether the test element is a pair of not:
+Then we have the conditional form that selects one of two continuations based on whether the test element is a pair of not:

 	>>> ![IF [twenty twenty] [[[sel tl] EXIT'] [[sel hd] EXIT']] nums] [2 3]